orblivion/ntfy/.sandstorm/README_DETAILS.md

 We might also be able to change Sandstorm to accept all these headers, but this seems like an extreme measure.
 A better idea IMO is to wait until Tempest, and add a pkgdef config to pass through specific headers.

-#### Question

-Why isn't UnifiedPush a json parameter?
-There is a X-UnifiedPush header after all.
-Are the servers (that are working thus far) using the query param thing instead?
-Hmm.

 ### Locking Down Topics